chocolatey/choco-wiki/CreatePackages.md

 ### Package Fix Version Notation

+Package fix version notation ONLY applies when you are making a fix to the package because the existing version of a package is incorrect in some way.
+So if the software is `1.1.0`, in a normal scenario the package version should be `1.1.0`.
+If you find that the `1.1.0` package has an issue and you need to fix the package but keep the same version of the software, that is where package fix version notation comes into play.
+You would end up with both a `1.1.0` package and a `1.1.0.YYYYMMDD` version of the package.

 ***NOTE: This doesn't apply to packages on the community feed (aka https://chocolatey.org/packages) that are still under review (not yet approved).
 Please read the instructions given in email for resubmitting the same version.***

 If you need to fix an approved package for some reason, you can use the fourth version element (aka segment) for a package fix notation.
 There are two recommended methods of package fix version notation:

  * **Date (Year/Month/Day)** - Some folks use year month day package fix notation (yyyyMMdd as in 20120627 seen as 1.2.0.20120627)
- * Sequential - Some folks use sequential numbering (0, then 1, etc as in 0 for no fix, 1 for first fix and so on seen as 1.2.0.0 and 1.2.0.1).
+ * Sequential - **Not recommended** - Some folks use sequential numbering (0, then 1, etc as in 0 for no fix, 1 for first fix and so on seen as 1.2.0.0 and 1.2.0.1).

 Date Package Fix Version Notation is recommended because one can ascertain what it is immediately upon seeing it.